 Specifying the SkookumRuntime IP address

-Note that this same mechanism is used to specify a remote SkookumIDE IP address for any SkookumRuntime that is not on the same machine as the SkookumIDE such as mobile or consoles.
+Note that this same mechanism is used to specify a remote SkookumIDE IP address for any SkookumRuntime that is not on the same machine as the SkookumIDE such as consoles, mobile or multi-player.

 The SkookumRuntime will check if there is a file named